 Despite living in a supportive community, Wadlow's gigantism came with a huge set of physical and emotional challenges.
-"His size affected his everyday comfort and ability to navigate a physical world not made for him as he kept growing," says Phillips.
+"His size affected his everyday comfort and ability to navigate a physical world not made for him as he kept growing," said Phillips.
 "As he outgrew regular-sized adult clothes and furniture, custom items had to be crafted."
-Notably, his father had to customize the family car by taking out the front passenger seat, so that Wadlow could sit in the back seat and have leg room.
-(Famously, Andre the Giant could not fit into airplane bathrooms, and instead had to urinate into a bucket when on flights.)
+Notably, his father had to customize the family car by taking out the front passenger seat, so that Wadlow could sit in the back seat and have legroom.

 Wadlow's disease also got in the way of his professional aspirations.
-"As a young adult, he went to a local college for a while with a goal of becoming a lawyer," Phillips says.
+"As a young adult, he went to a local college [Shurtleff College] for a while with a goal of becoming a lawyer," Phillips said.
 "But his size proved too challenging as he tried to navigate the campus and classrooms."

 Wadlow never married, and Phillips didn't find evidence that he had any romantic relationships; nevertheless, he was surrounded by love.
 "It seems that he had amazing social support and inclusion by his family and the Alton community," she notes.
 "This is not always the case for someone with differences, of course, and it helped him cope with his unique life and all of the external scrutiny."

 In 1985, a life-size statue of Wadlow was erected opposite the Alton Museum of History and Art, located on the campus of the Southern Illinois University School of Dental Medicine, formerly known as Shurtleff College, which Wadlow attended.